-How to get there: As I had purchased a MRT (Metro) card during my stay in Bangkok, I was happy to realize that you can get to China Town by MRT.
+How to get there: As I had purchased an MRT (Metro) card during my stay in Bangkok, I was happy to realize that you can get to China Town by MRT.
 The last stop, Hua Lamphong is also the closest you can get to Chinatown.
-After that, a 15 minute walk is necessary to get to your destination.
+After that, a 15-minute walk is necessary to get to your destination.

 Pier 21 Canteen Restaurant

 I can’t possibly stress enough how amazing this place is.
 Situated at the 5th floor of the Terminal 21 shopping mall, this canteen-like restaurant has incredibly cheap prices, even though it’s theoretically in a shopping mall.

 The way it works – you buy a special card which you load with money and then you just go and buy the food that you want, using your card.
 Most food is Asian/Thai food, yet I was able to find some spaghetti bolognese at some point.